vladdoster/algorithms_in_python3/devops.md

 **Facts**: Global variables containing information about the system, like network interfaces or operating system.
 Handlers: Used to trigger service status changes, like restarting or stopping a service.

+### Selenium
+Supports II types of testing:

+**Regression Testing**: It is the act of retesting a product around an area where a bug was fixed.

+**Functional Testing**: It refers to the testing of software features (functional points) individually.